Editor's note: As of May 21, this story is no longer being updated. Here's where you can get the latest information:

 How many people in Texas have coronavirus?

-Daily data on the number of cases in Texas is reported by the Department of State Health Services.
+The Department of State Health Services reports daily data on the number of cases in Texas.
 On March 24, the agency said it changed its reporting system to track case counts directly from counties instead of relying on official case forms, which come in later and were causing the state’s official count to lag hundreds behind other tallies.

 How do I get or give help?